PSP92/css-grid/README.md

 ## Today's Build

-For today's build we will focus on building out a simple web site where we will **CSS Grid** to arrange the overall layout and then **Flexbox** for the content, which in this case is only the nav.
+For today's build we will focus on building out a simple web site where we will use **CSS Grid** to arrange the overall layout and then **Flexbox** for the content, which in this case will be the nav.

 The image on the right is being displayed via the **Firefox** DevTools.
-It provides much better support when working with CSS Grid and adds a Grid overlay to visualize the grid.
+It provides much better support when working with CSS Grid and adds a **Grid overlay** to visualize the grid.

 <img src="https://i.imgur.com/eB8b93V.png" width=800/>